45FILIPDA/45FILIPDA/README.md

 🌱 About Me 🌱
 ----------------------
 Hi, I’m Phukrit Sriwilas (Yean).
 I’m interested in Atmosphere, Geosphere and The Earth's interior.
-I’m currently learning Artificial Intelligence and Machine Learning for Geographer. 📫 How to reach me (Email : phukrit.sri@gistda.ac.th)
+I’m currently learning Artificial Intelligence and Machine Learning for Geographer. 📫 How to reach me (Email : phukrit.sri@gistda.or.th)

 ⚡️ Expert Skills ⚡️
 ----------------------